-Most of the tools discussed in this paper were designed to frame electrification options for the decision makers and investors that shape the future of energy access.
+Most of the tools discussed in this article were designed to frame electrification options for the decision makers and investors that shape the future of energy access.
 The social and environmental impacts of specific policy/technology choices are not yet integrated in any of the existing interactive tools.
-The examination of political, economic, social, technological, environmental, and legal factors included in the tools is supported by a PESTLE analysis (see Figure 3 and Figure 4).
-In context to this paper, the PESTLE criteria focus on issues which the tool should address in order to support policy makers and developers to adopt sustainable energy solutions that can help communities to achieve sustainable livelihoods and the sustainable development goals in terms of energy.
+The examination of political, economic, social, technological, environmental, and legal factors included in the tools is supported by a PESTLE analysis (see Figures 2 and 3).
+In context to this article, the PESTLE criteria focus on issues which the tool should address in order to support policy makers and developers to adopt sustainable energy solutions that can help communities to achieve sustainable livelihoods and the sustainable development goals in terms of energy.
 The list criteria used for the analysis mostly covers country (or entity) readiness to market acceleration, but may miss out other criteria such as participation, levels of decision making, incentives for domestic private sector.
 A big challenge for next generation tools is the integration of issues such as capacity/capability, quality of decision making, public administration.
 The current selected criteria are strong on the quantitative elements, but struggles in capturing the qualitative dimensions.

-During the development of the next generation tools some of the different methods applied could be harmonised (for example, which tool includes what optimisation function under which options, the comparative functions on resources or their economics, the different financial conditions/functions).
-An important and complex challenge for the tools' capabilities is to incorporate linear infrastructures from economic engineering point of view: to go beyond buffer zones, to base zoning or weighting various load centres together and taking account of the "last mile" phenomenon (percentage of population not connected to the grid even being few meters from the existing low voltage lines) (Lee et al., 2016) in many countries where connection is expensive.
+During the development of the next generation tools some of the different methods applied could be harmonized (for example, which tool includes what optimization function under which options, the comparative functions on resources or their economics, the different financial conditions/functions).
+An important and complex challenge for the tools' capabilities is to incorporate linear infrastructures from economic engineering point of view: to go beyond buffer zones, to base zoning or weighting various load centers together and taking account of the "last mile" phenomenon (percentage of population not connected to the grid even being few meters from the existing low voltage lines) (Lee et al., 2016) in many countries where connection is expensive.
 The original approach of defining buffer zone based on the available network was an initial simplified way of delineating the competiveness of off-gird/grid solution but having now the possibility of more detailed data on population/building distribution enable to make a more complex delineation of the technical solutions.
-This convergence and combinations amongst the pioneering tools would enhance credibility and usefulness for the decision makers.
+This convergence and combinations among the pioneering tools would enhance credibility and usefulness for the decision makers.

-- Local information: i) Options to include local parameter by the users (loads, if they have productive uses beside the households' consumption). ii) Integration of population centres (social centres, market places, public institutions, educational and health centres) can provide basis of actual demand and system sizing instead of the approximation above. iii) Incorporation of "Built up area" data could further refine the analytical function of the tools - Ultimate policy support ambition: i) Creating comparative function to show how the different policy/regulatory options could perform in the same country/region. ii) Mandates and, associated to these, funding, have constrained efforts to improve this kind of tools. iii) Cooperation between agencies is needed to break down this institutional barrier, and catalyse the development of a 'better tool'. - Synergies and Cooperation: i) No tool should try to be all things to all people: realistically, a tool may need adapting, to serve different purposes. ii) Extent to which, in a specific local context, different development goals, notably those included in the UN SDGs, are mutually reinforcing (as opposed to resulting in potentially unacceptable trade-offs or, in the worst of cases, undermining one another).
+- Local information: (a) Options to include local parameter by the users (loads, if they have productive uses beside the households' consumption). (b) Integration of population centers (social centers, market places, public institutions, educational, and health centers) can provide basis of actual demand and system sizing instead of the approximation above. (c) Incorporation of "Built up area" data could further refine the analytical function of the tools - Ultimate policy support ambition: (a) Creating comparative function to show how the different policy/regulatory options could perform in the same country/region. (b) Mandates and, associated to these, funding, have constrained efforts to improve this kind of tools. (c) Cooperation between agencies is needed to break down this institutional barrier, and catalyze the development of a "better tool." - Synergies and cooperation: (a) No tool should try to be all things to all people: realistically, a tool may need adapting, to serve different purposes. (b) Extent to which, in a specific local context, different development goals, notably those included in the UN SDGs, are mutually reinforcing (as opposed to resulting in potentially unacceptable trade-offs or, in the worst of cases, undermining one another).

-CONCLUSIONS
+4 | CONCLUSIONS